you look out of your hotel window across the sluggishly flowing water of

 tendencies still hold sway.

-at a dam on the Amstel River sometime near the end of the 12th century.
+beginnings at a dam on the Amstel River sometime near the end of the 12th

-The people who lived here and later became known as the Dutch were descended
+century.
+The people who lived here and later became known as the

-from two early medieval tribes, the Franks and the Saxons.
-The first
+Dutch were descended from two early medieval tribes, the Franks and the

-France and England.
-Amsterdam’s prosperity helped its inhabitants
+attacked by both France and England.
+Amsterdam’s prosperity helped

 |Much of the best art in